What complaints can we deal with?

 Making your complaint

-You have to complain in writing, using our complaint form.
+You have to complain in writing, using our Complaints Form.
 If this is likely to be a problem, you can ask someone to fill the form in for you.
 Or you can contact us by phoning 020 3327 2720 and we will do our best to arrange for someone to help you.

 What happens next